EndPointCorp/end-point-blog/2022/08/ansible-tutorial-with-aws-ec2.md

 2. Managed node:

     - The remote systems to be managed.
-    - Supported systems are Unix/Unix-like, Windows, and Appliances (eg: Cisco, Netapp).
+    - Supported systems are Unix/Unix-like, Windows, and Appliances (eg: Cisco, NetApp).
     - Python and sshd are required for Unix/Unix-like.
-    - Powershell and WinRM are required for Windows.
+    - PowerShell and WinRM are required for Windows.

 In this tutorial we will use Ansible to manage multiple EC2 instances.
-For simplicity, we are going to provision EC2 instances by AWS web console.
+For simplicity, we are going to provision EC2 instances in the AWS web console.
 Then we will configure one EC2 as the control node that will be managing multiple EC2 instances as managed nodes.

 ### Prerequisites